weitianxin/github.io/_pages/about.md

 ## Bio

 I am currently a first-year PhD student at UIUC.
-Before that, I earned my B.S in Computer Science from School of the Gifted Young, University of Science and Technology of China in June.
-2020.
+Before that, I earned my B.S in Computer Science from School of the Gifted Young, University of Science and Technology of China.

 My research topics mainly focus on **trustworthy ML** methods development and generalizable **graph ML** models, also with applications in generic NLP and recommender system problems.